Big data approach to Kazhdan-Lusztig polynomials: Structure A: Unimodality of KL polynomials

-(Note that the top value is 30\% not 100\%.)
-Similarly for the multiset versions.
-This is not spelled out because the data set is too small and the percentages are essentially all zero for $\sym[11]$.
+The data is summarized in \autoref{sec6-unimodal} and \autoref{sec6-multimodal}.
+The data for the multiset version is not spelled out because the data set is too small and the percentages are essentially all zero for $\sym[11]$.

 \begin{Conjecture} \emph{Almost all} KL polynomials are unimodal, {\ie}:

 \end{Conjecture}